snoice45/PeakCo/README.md

 Things I learnt :

-> User Authentiation
+Markup : * User Authentiation
-> Displaying error messages
+         * Displaying error messages
-> Implementing maps to read data from firebase storage
+         * Implementing maps to read data from firebase storage
-> Calculating total price of items stored in cart
+         * Calculating total price of items stored in cart
-> Displaying number of items stored in cart
+         * Displaying number of items stored in cart
-> Creating splash screen
+         * Creating splash screen
-> Generating lists
+         * Generating lists
-> Selecting colour combinations which appear soothing
+         * Selecting colour combinations which appear soothing
-> Using figma to work on UI and UX.
+         * Using figma to work on UI and UX.
-> Adding Lottie animations
+         * Adding Lottie animations